joanseg/The-Positioning-Manual/chapters/about-beta.md

 I'm revising The Positioning Manual for Technical Firms.
 It's a big, messy revision.

-While I'm revising the book, I'm working in public and making the draft fully available for free right here.
+While I'm revising the book, I'm working in public (Github repo: [https://github.com/philipmorg/The-Positioning-Manual](https://github.com/philipmorg/The-Positioning-Manual)) and making the draft fully available for free right here.
 The permalink for the book, if you wish to share it with anyone (please do!) is: [http://thepositioningmanual.com/v3](http://thepositioningmanual.com/v3).

 After I finish revising the book, I'll continue to make it available for free in an inconvenient, somewhat un-beautiful form while charging money for more convenient or beautiful forms of the book.